jhnc-oss/yocto-docs/documentation/ref-manual/variables.rst

          TUNEVALID[bigendian] = "Enable big-endian mode."

-      See the machine include files in the :term:`Source Directory` for these features.
+      See the machine include files in :term:`OpenEmbedded-Core (OE-Core)` for these features.

    :term:`UBOOT_BINARY`